Oil's Well: Reception

+ANALOG Computing said that Oil's Well for the Atari 8-bit was a "truly different and challenging" variant on the "'gobble the dots' theme", with good gameplay and graphics.

-Dave Stone reviewed the game for Computer Gaming World, and stated that "The action's well-paced, the difficulty progressive.
-While getting to a higher level is somewhat dependent on getting the right breaks — good eye-hand coordination, timing, and strategy are essential."
+Dave Stone in Computer Gaming World stated that "The action's well-paced, the difficulty progressive.
+While getting to a higher level is somewhat dependent on getting the right breaks — good eye-hand coordination, timing, and strategy are essential".

 Ahoy! stated that while the Commodore version's graphics and sounds were only "serviceable; gameplay is, in my experience, unique ...
 Recommended".
-InfoWorld called the IBM PCjr version "a clever, basic game".
+InfoWorld called the IBM PCjr version "a clever, basic game", and InfoWorld's Essential Guide to Atari Computers cited the Atari 8-bit version as "Sierra's trickiest".

 The U.S. gaming magazine Computer Games awarded Oil's Well the 1984 Golden Floppy Award for Excellence, in the category of "Maze Game of the Year."

 Legacy

 Despite already being a clone of Anteater, several additional clones borrowed the theme of Oil's Well: Pipeline Run for the Commodore 64 in 1990 and Oilmania for the Atari ST in 1991.